List of Witches of East End characters: Adam Noble

 Adam Noble, played by Jason Winston George, is Ingrid's love interest.
 A while after she cast a resurrection spell to revive Wendy, the spell's side-effect takes Adam's life and his spirit lingered in the physical world until Ingrid sent him away.

 Harrison Welles

 Harrison Welles, played by Anthony Lemke, is a powerless yet immortal warlock friend of Joanna's, working as a lawyer.
 Harrison comes to east end in season 1 episode 2 to be Joanna's Lawyer when she's accused of murder.
 In episodes 4 and 5 he is working on Joanna's case until the charges are dropped against Joanna in episode 5.
 After the charges are dropped Joanna and Harrison have sex, though Joanna runs away from him right after stating that he should go back to help his other client, Harrison seems to want more and seems disappointed by Joanna's reaction to him.
-Harrison leaves town and as of yet has not returned to the show.
+Harrison leaves town never to be seen again.